 Andreas Kisser: The bass player, yeah.
 He is still there.
 The old Dick.
-With all respect, “Laughs” but those bands were real, of course as you mentioned Dorsal Atlantica.
+With all respect, “Laughs” but those bands were real, of course, as you mentioned Dorsal Atlantica.
 They were one of the primary influences on Max and Igor in the beginning.
 But yeah.
-It was smaller bands that they didn’t even have the chance to record.
-Like the cover for Blasphemer.
-Other groups that were part of the scene, but they didn’t go to the next step or next level.
+It was smaller bands that they didn’t even have the chance to record like the cover for Blasphemer.
+Other groups were part of the scene, but they didn’t go to the next step or next level.

 Andreas Kisser: Aggressor and Tormenta, yeah.

 Andreas Kisser: Witchhammer.
 Yeah.
 They’re all true.
 They existed sometime in time.

 Nowadays, Brazilian bands and musicians are well known everywhere, like Krisiun, Angra, Rebellion.
 Do you feel that Brazilian metal has got more attention and even developing?